luowenxing/MTImagePicker/README.md

 # MTImagePicker
 A WeiXin like multiple image and video picker which is compatible for iOS7+.You can use  either `ALAssetsLibrary` or `Photos framework` by setting the source of `MTImagePickerController`.

-#Demo
+# Demo
 ![demo](https://github.com/luowenxing/MTImagePicker/blob/master/MTImagePicker/Demo/demo.gif)

 # Requirement
 * iOS7.0+
-* Build success in Xcode 7.3 Swift 2.2
+* Build success in Xcode 8 Swift 3.0

 # Installation
 * There is no ohter dependency in `MTImagePicker`.Recommanded Simply drag the `MTImagePicker/MTImagePicker` folder to your project.